 VIS 331 Typography II: Complex Typographic Systems (4-0-3).

 Explores the relationship between content and form in typographic design.
-Examines the normative and expressive aspects of typography and how they function in micro publications, complex multi-page and or multilingual publications, wayfinding & information systems and text for exhibitions supported by reference and analysis of contemporary case studies.
+Examines the normative and expressive aspects of typography and how they function in micro publications, complex multi-page and or multilingual publications, wayfinding and information systems, and text for exhibitions supported by reference and analysis of contemporary case studies.
 Focuses on analyzing content, its meaning, and the intended goals and needs of both the information provider and the information user.
-Prerequisite/ concurrent: VIS 301.
+Prerequisite/concurrent: VIS 301.
 Lab/Tech fee rate B applies.

-VIS 342 Environment, Experience and Interaction Design (4-0-3).
-Explores the intersection of visual communication and the built environment through lectures, case-study analysis, and studio projects.
+VIS 342 Environment, Experience

+and Interaction Design (4-0-3).
+Explores the intersection of visual communication and the built environment through lectures, casestudy analysis, and studio projects.
 Covers wayfinding systems, architectural graphics, signage, dynamic environments, and mapping.
 Prerequisite: VIS 301.
 Lab/Tech fee rate B applies.

-VIS 361 The Design Profession (3-0-3).
+VIS 361 The Design Profession

+(3-0-3).
 Deals with issues of working in design-related fields, including professional practice, intellectual property, employability, freelancing and working within a cultural context.

 Imparts knowledge of the region's design industry, through research and field trip documentation.
 Prepares students for their summer internships.
 Open to Department of Design students only.
-Prerequisite/concurrent: DES 360.
+Prerequisite/concurrent: DES 360 or MUM 360.

-VIS 397 Internship in Visual Communication (0-0-0).
-Requires a minimum of six weeks (normally 240 hours) of on-the-job experience with an approved professional firm.
-Requires students to document the work undertaken in a formal report submitted to the department by mid-semester of the following term.
+VIS 397 Internship in Visual

+Communication (0-0-0).
+Requires a minimum of five weeks (normally 200 hours) of approved professional experience.
+Requires the work undertaken to be documented in a formal report submitted to the department by the beginning of the following term.
 Graded as Pass/Fail.
-Prerequisite: VIS 361 and approval of internship coordinator.
+Prerequisites: VIS 302 and approval of internship coordinator.
 Registration fee applies.